-Program faculty made several decisions after examining results of data analysis from AC 2019-2020 which resulted in improved student learning and program improvement in AC 2020-2021
+Program faculty made several decisions after examining the results of data analysis from AC 2020-2021 which resulted in improved student learning and program improvement in AC 2021-2022.

-- Faculty continued to offer PRAXIS seminars and partnered with the Natchitoches Parish Library to offer access to Learning Express, a source for PRAXIS test preparation to support candidate learning and their ability to meet SLO1. - Faculty added additional resources and videos addressing designing coherent instruction, designing student assessment, using questioning and discussion techniques, using assessment in instruction, and demonstrating flexibility and responsiveness to support student learning in elementary education courses to support candidate learning and their ability to meet SLO 2. - SLO 2 was assessed with a Teacher Observation Form in order to meet CAEP requirements and align with departmental goals. - Faculty added additional resources focusing on Professionalism in Elementary courses to positively impact candidates' professional dispositions to help them meet SLO3. - Faculty added professional development related to Reflecting on Instruction to Elementary education courses to provide learner support and help them meet SLO 4. - Faculty continued to place emphasis on setting and writing student learning targets was strengthened in EDUC 4961 and EDUC 4962, Residency - Teaching in the Elementary School, to support candidate learning and help them meet SLO5.
+- Faculty continued to offer PRAXIS seminars and partnered with the Natchitoches Parish Library to offer access to Learning Express, a source for PRAXIS test preparation to support candidate learning and their ability to meet SLO1. - Students were offered a discount on the software Tutoring 240, an online program that guarantees success on Praxis tests with lesson completion, or students receive their money back. - Faculty added additional resources and videos addressing designing coherent instruction, designing student assessment, using questioning and discussion techniques, using assessment in instruction, and demonstrating flexibility and responsiveness to support student learning in elementary education courses to support candidate learning and their ability to meet SLO 2. - SLO 2 was assessed with a Teacher Observation Form in order to meet CAEP requirements and align with departmental goals. - Faculty added additional resources focusing on Professionalism in Elementary courses to positively impact candidates' professional dispositions to help them meet SLO 3. - Faculty added professional development related to Reflecting on Instruction to Elementary education courses to provide learner support and help them meet SLO 4. - Faculty continued to place emphasis on setting and writing student learning targets was strengthened in EDUC 4961 and EDUC 4962, Residency - Teaching in the Elementary School, to support candidate learning and help them meet SLO 5.

-SLO 5 was assessed with a PK-12 Student impact assessment to meet CAEP accreditation requirements and align with departmental goals.
+- Faculty aligned the LDOE Collaborative tasks for ELA and Math into junior and senior level teacher candidacy courses to meet SLO5. - SLO 5 was assessed with a PK-12 Student impact assessment to meet CAEP accreditation requirements and align with departmental goals.